ozolotareva/unpast_paper/README.md

 BiocManager::install("WGCNA")
 ```

+## Input
+UnPaSt requires a tab-separated file with features (e.g. genes) in rows, and samples in columns.
+* Feature and sample names must be unique.
+* At least 2 features and 4 samples are required.
+* Data must be between-sample normalized.

+### Recommendations:
+* It is recommended that UnPaSt be applied to datasets with 20+ samples.
+* If the cohort is not large (<20 samples), reducing the minimal number of samples in a bicluster (`min_n_samples`) up to 2 is recommended.
+* If the number of features is small, disabling feature selection by setting the binarization p-value (`p-val`) to 1 and using Louvain method for feature clustering instead of WGCNA might be helpful.

 ## Examples
-* UnPaSt requires a tab-separated file with features (e.g. genes) in rows, and samples in columns.
-Feature and sample names must be unique.
+* Simulated data example.
+Biclustering of a matrix with 10000 rows (features) and 200 columns (samples) with four implanted biclusters consisting of 500 features and 10-100 samples each.
+For more details, see figure 3 and Methods [here](https://arxiv.org/abs/2408.00200).

 ```bash
 cd test;
 mkdir -p results;